stevenn575/super/docs/plans.md

 Next possible steps:
 - Use persistent storage such as sqllite or something running in a docker image such as a NoSQL database
-- Acually mimic a real data structure of a person's team in a League -create logger using go routine
+- Acually mimic a real data structure of a person's team in a League
+- Create logger using go routine
+- Serve static files like Favicon

 Goals:
 - Enjoy programming